zeljkoobrenovic/grounded-architecture/_posts/2023-05-12-marketplaces.md

     }
 </style>

-> **IN THIS SECTION, YOU WILL:** Learn that Digital marketplaces facilitate transactions by reducing search, negotiation, and enforcement costs while monetizing through commissions, subscriptions, promoted listings, and value-added services.
+> **IN THIS SECTION, YOU WILL:** Learn how digital marketplaces create value by reducing transaction costs and monetizing trust, efficiency, and infrastructure.
 >
 > **KEY POINTS:**
 > * Digital marketplaces act as intermediaries, not direct sellers, providing trust, efficiency, and infrastructure.